beerlington/classy_enum/README.md

 ## Special Cases

 What if your enum class name is not the same as your model's attribute name?
 No problem!
-Just use a second arugment in `classy_enum_attr` to declare the attribute name.
+Just use a second argument in `classy_enum_attr` to declare the attribute name.
 In this case, the model's attribute is called *alarm_priority*.

 ```ruby
 class Alarm < ActiveRecord::Base